Restrict available tools (whitelist)tools: - Read - Write - Edit - Bash - Glob - Grep

 Section titled “Permission Inheritance”Agent permissions inherit from fleet defaults and can be overridden:

-# Add to allowed tools allowed_tools: - WebSearch # Override fleet denial
+# Add to allowed toolsallowed_tools: - WebSearch # Override fleet denial

-# Inherits bash.denied_patterns from fleetInheritance rules:
+# Inherits denied_tools from fleetInheritance rules:

 - Agent settings override fleet defaults